Branson and Bezos are taking suborbital flights to space. Here’s what that means

 Why these suborbital flights matter

 Although the two spacecraft launched in July 2021 will not reach orbit, the accomplishment of reaching space in private spacecraft is a major milestone in the history of humanity.
-Those aboard these and all future private-sector, suborbital flights will for a few minutes be in space, experience a few minutes of exhilarating weightlessness and absolutely earn their astronaut wings.
+Those aboard these and all future private-sector suborbital flights will for a few minutes be in space, experience a few minutes of exhilarating weightlessness and absolutely earn their astronaut wings.

 A well-thrown baseball

 Conceptually, the flights that Branson and Bezos will be on are not terribly different from a baseball thrown into the air.
 The faster you can throw the baseball upward, the higher it will go and the longer it will stay in the air.
 If you throw the ball with a bit of sideways velocity as well, it will go farther down-range.

 Imagine throwing your baseball in an open field.
-As the ball rises, it slows down, as the kinetic energy inherent in its velocity is exchanged for potential energy in the form of increased altitude.
-Eventually the ball will reach its maximum height and then fall back to the ground.
+As the ball rises, it slows down as the kinetic energy inherent in its velocity is exchanged for potential energy in the form of increased altitude.
+Eventually the ball will reach its maximum height, and then fall back to the ground.

 Now imagine that you could throw the baseball fast enough to reach a height of perhaps 60 miles (97 km).
 Presto!
 The baseball has reached space.
 But when the ball reaches its maximum height, it will have zero vertical velocity and start to fall back to Earth.